Chen Bijun

-Chen Bijun (陳璧君, 5 November 1891 – 17 June 1959) was a Chinese politician.
-She was the acting head of the Canton (Guangzhou) government for four months in 1944–1945.
+Chen Bijun (陳璧君, 5 November 1891 – 17 June 1959) was a Chinese revolutionary and politician.
+Born into a prominent merchant family in British Malaya, she followed Wang Jingwei to join the revolution against the Qing dynasty.
+After marrying Wang, she wielded considerable influence over his political career from his leadership of the Nationalist government to his collaborationist regime during the Second Sino-Japanese War.
+She was tried for treason after the war and remained imprisoned until her death.

 Life

-She was the daughter of the Chinese millionaire Chen Gengji and his second wife Wei Yuelang and was raised in Penang in British Malaya.
-Cheng Gengji had many children, and the household was boisterous and prosperous.
-Chen Bijun was regarding by her family members as a strong-willed child.
-Like Chen Gengji's other children, Chen Bijun received home schooling in traditional Chinese learning before attending Catholic boarding schools for an English-style education.
+Daughter of the Chinese Malaysian millionaire Chen Gengji and his second wife Wei Yuelang, Chen Bijun was raised in Penang, British Malaya.
+Like her many siblings, she received home schooling in traditional Chinese learning before attending Catholic boarding schools for an English-style education.

-In 1909, she moved to Japan on the pretext of furthering her studies and formally became a member of the Tongmenghui revolutionary group.
+She was introduced to Wang Jingwei through a local Tongmenghui leader.
+Chen broke off her engagement to a cousin and went with Wang to Singapore to meet Sun Yat-sen. In 1909, she moved to Japan on the pretext of furthering her studies and formally became a member of the revolutionary Tongmenghui.
 Her father was a royalist and unaware of her political activities; Chen Bijun's mother funded her activism.

-She was introduced to Wang Jingwei through a local Tongmenghui leader.
-Chen broke off her engagement to a cousin and went with Wang to Singapore to meet Sun Yat-sen. They become betrothed and held an informal wedding days before the failed assassination plot by Wang and other Tongmenghui members against Prince Chun.
+They become betrothed and held an informal wedding days before the failed assassination plot by Wang and other Tongmenghui members against Prince Chun.
 Wang's arrest followed two weeks after the failed attempt.
-He was released from prison in 1911 as part of the amnesty for political prisoners following the Wuchang uprising.
+He was released from prison in 1911 as part of the amnesty for political prisoners following the Wuchang Uprising.

 Chen and Wang formally married in 1912.
 They ultimately had six children together.

-Chen joined the Kuomintang (KMT) with Wang.
 In 1924, she was one of only three women delegates of the KMT national congress along with He Xiangning and Tang Yungong, and elected a member of the KMT Central Supervisory Committee.
-During the 1936 kidnapping of Chiang Kai-shek, the Xi'an Incident, she unsuccessfully attempted to have her spouse depose Chiang Kai-shek in a coup.
+During the 1936 kidnapping of Chiang Kai-shek, the Xi'an Incident, she unsuccessfully attempted to have her spouse depose Chiang in a coup.

 Wartime activities

-During the Second Sino-Japanese War, she and her husband regarded the communists as a worse threat than the Japanese, and defected to the Japanese and established a puppet government under Japanese control.
-Chen Bijun was elected member of the KMT Central Supervisory Committee for their government party.
-When her spouse died in 1944, he was replaced by Chen Gongbo.
-Chen Bijun left Nanjing and took control of the Canton government, which she kept for four months.
+After the outbreak of the Second Sino-Japanese War, Chen and Wang fled to Hanoi, Tonkin in December 1938, where they called for a negotiated peace with Japan.
+In August 1939, Wang convened the Sixth National Congress of the Chinese Nationalist Party in occupied Shanghai, where Chen was elected a standing member of the Central Control Commission of the collaborationist Kuomintang.
+The Reorganized National Government of the Republic of China (RNG) was formally established in March 1940.

+Within the RNG, Chen and her allies formed the so-called "household clique" (公館派), dominating the political apparatus through Chu Minyi, husband of Chen's adopted sister, as a counterweight to Chen Gongbo.
+In November 1944, she oversaw the repatriation of Wang's remains from Nagoya, Japan, to Nanjing.
+By this time, with Japanese forces in retreat and the Allied counteroffensive underway, the Wang government's governor of Guangdong, Chen Chunpu, abandoned his post.
+Chen Bijun returned to Guangdong to take charge.